blynkkk/blynkkk.github.io/Widgets.md

 **Sketch:** [PushData](https://github.com/blynkkk/blynk-library/blob/master/examples/GettingStarted/PushData/PushData.ino)

 ### Terminal
-Display data from your hardware.
-Also allows to send any string to your hardware.
+Displays data from your hardware.
+Allows to send any string to your hardware.
 Terminal always stores last 25 messages your hardware had send to Blynk Cloud.
-This limit may be increased on Local Server.
+This limit may be increased on Local Server with ```terminal.strings.pool.size``` property.

 You need to use special commands with this widget: